sealj553/tio/README.md

 Tio features full bash autocompletion support.

 Tio also supports various key commands.
-Press ctrl-t ? to list the available key commands.
+Press ctrl-a ? to list the available key commands.

 See the tio man page for more details.